The wet areas include; the shores of Lake Victoria, Kigezi highlands, Nyanza province, Imatong hills in southern Tanzania.

 - Gulley erosion: This occurs when the rills are deepened by water to form depressions called gulleys.

-- Splash erosion: This occurs from the impact of raindrops hitting the earth surface and the soil particles are splashed to different directions leaving behind small depressions.
+- Splash erosion: This occurs from the impact of raindrops hitting the earth’s surface and the soil particles are splashed in different directions leaving behind small depressions.

 CAUSES OF SOIL EROSION